aheward/TestFactory/README.md

 [Here](https://github.com/rSmart/sambal-cle) is one such.

 Begin by creating a BasePage class.
-This class should inherit from PageFactory and contain sets of elements that are generally common across the pages of your site.
+This class should have PageFactory as its superclass and define sets of class elements that are generally common across the pages of your site.

 ```ruby
 require 'test-factory'